← Back to all posts

 10 First Birthday Party Ideas (That Are Really for the Parents)

-And that is perfectly fine.
-Because the first birthday party is not really for the baby.
-It is for you.
-It is a celebration that you survived the hardest, most beautiful, most sleep-deprived year of your life.
-You kept a tiny human alive and thriving for 365 days.
-That deserves a party.
+The first birthday party is mostly for you.
+It celebrates the fact that you survived the hardest and most sleep-deprived year of your life, that you kept a tiny human alive and thriving for 365 days.
+You have earned a party for that.

-So here are ten first birthday party ideas that honor what this milestone actually is: a victory lap for the parents, wrapped in a very cute theme.
+So here are ten first birthday party ideas that honor what this milestone actually is, which is a victory lap for the parents wrapped in a very cute theme.

 A bright, joyful first birthday party setup with soft pastel balloons, a small smash cake on a highchair tray, and golden afternoon light filling the room